adim806/DreamTrip-AI/.github/README.md

 The Local Development Helper workflow can be triggered manually from the GitHub Actions tab and offers several benefits during development:

-1. **Component-specific validation**: Select which part of your application to validate (client, server, or both)
+1. **Component-specific validation**: Select which part of your application to validate (client, backend, or both)
 2. **Quick feedback**: Get linting, testing, and build validation without running the full CI pipeline
 3. **Development reports**: Automatically generates a repository structure report that's uploaded as an artifact
 4. **Sprint reviews**: Use this workflow before sprint reviews to ensure code quality